JetBrains/teamcity-documentation/topics/git.md

 TeamCity supports Git out of the box.
 Git source control with Azure DevOps Services is supported (see authentication notes [below](#Authenticating+to+Azure+DevOps+Services)).

-This page contains description of the Git\-specific fields of the VCS root settings.
+This page contains description of the Git-specific fields of the VCS root settings.
 For common VCS Root properties, see [this section](configuring-vcs-roots.md#Common+VCS+Root+Properties).

 <note>